3D Printing: Offering A Stronger and More Resilient Supply Chain for Spare Parts

 3D Printed Spider Coupling Designed for Yinson

-“All potential production partners undergo a vetting process with DNV before they are welcomed into the Wilhelmsen and thyssenkrupp joint venture manufacturing partner network.
-The DNV vetting process ensures that only serious suppliers are chosen to deliver to joint venture’s maritime customers.
+“All potential production partners undergo a vetting process with DNV before they are welcomed into the Wilhelmsen and thyssenkrupp partnership manufacturing partner network.
+The DNV vetting process ensures that only serious suppliers are chosen to deliver to the maritime customers.
 Together with Wilhelmsen and thyssenkrupp, we will revolutionise the maritime industry with our service” – Bionic Production GmbH

 Inert Gas Fan Impeller Manufactured by AML3D